 Truck drivers, trucking companies, and big rig manufacturers are well aware of the risks and prevention factors involved in their trade.
 Still, many of those in the trucking industry ignore safety precautions for the sake of saving time and reaping larger profits.

-How Can Orlando Florida Truck Accident Attorneys Help Me?
+How Can Longwood Florida Truck Accident Attorneys Help Me?

 If you have been injured in an accident and are considering filing a Florida truck accident claim, the truck accident attorney Longwood, FL residents have turned to for years can help determine liability, collect evidence, and build a case that strengthens your claim against those responsible for your loss.
 It is common for a truck driver or employer to deny fault in a crash.
 David and Philpot, P.L. has extensive experience working with complex trucking accident cases and will take the necessary steps to ensure all of the facts are uncovered.

 Some of the tasks we perform include;